Azure

 Use this option only when managed Redis is explicitly required by your infrastructure or compliance standards.

-### Support
+#### Support

 For deployment questions or feedback:

-* Connect with the engineering team on LinkedIn
+* Join the conversation on [LinkedIn](https://www.linkedin.com/company/nected-ai/)

 * Email: [**support@nected.ai**](mailto:support@nected.ai)